|What to Tell Patients | Practice Protocols & Preparedness | What to Look For & How to Test|

 Coordinated by MedChi, The Maryland State Medical Society, these statewide, all-physician calls are hosted by Howard Haft, MD, of the Maryland Department of Health.
 Join for critical updates on the spread, treatment of, and resources for combatting COVID-19.
-The calls are held on Monday and Wednesdays at 5 pm, and Friday at 12 noon.
-For dial-in information, visit MedChi’s COVID-19 Resource Center, and click on their latest update email.
-Or, find it in your inbox.
-Not receiving the email?
-Contact us at 301.921.4300 or firstname.lastname@example.org.
+The calls are held on Wednesdays at 5 pm.
+To register for upcoming calls or listen to recordings and view past slide decks from these calls, click here.

 The Montgomery County Health Department has created a resource page that is a helpful guide on what to say to patients, and to refer patients to.
 The CDC has created a handout for medical practice to make available for concerned patients.
 Click here to download the pdf, or visit the CDC’s web page of printable handouts and posters.

 MCMS also recently launched the #CallYourPhysician campaign to encourage patients to seek care.
 Find out how you can help.

 Practice Protocols & Preparedness